Ponda Fort: Maratha Era

-After Shivaji's death, his son Sambhaji took a strong control over the Maratha Kingdom.
+After Shivaji's death, his son Sambhaji succeeded to the Maratha Empire.
 In 1683, he launched a surprise attack on the Konkan territories of Portugal.
 To avoid unnecessary bloodshed, the Portuguese offered to pay off the local Maratha governor named Naik to take control over Ponda Fort.
-This peace offer was refused, since Naik was expecting the arrival of Sambaji's reinforcements from Rajapur.
-He had, along with him an army of 11,000 infantry and 6,000 cavalry.
-The Portuguese Viceroy, Francisco de Tavora de Conde de Alvor led an artillery attack on the fort to weaken it.
-In this battle, Ponda Fort was badly damaged and led to high Maratha casualties, but the fort stayed in Maratha hands.
+This peace offer was refused, since Naik was expecting the arrival of Sambhaji reinforcements from Rajapur.
+He had along with him an army of 11,000 infantry and 6,000 cavalry.
+The Portuguese Viceroy, Francisco de Tavora, led an artillery attack on the fort to weaken it.
+In this battle, the Ponda Fort was badly damaged and there were high casualties among the Marathas but the fort remained under Maratha control.
 The war ended with a general retreat of the Maratha forces from Portuguese territories.

-After Sambhaji's execution at Tulapur in 1689, the Peshwas gained control over the Maratha Empire which also included Ponda Fort.
+Following Sambhaji's execution by the Mughals at Tulapur in 1689, the Peshwas gained control over the Maratha Empire which also included Ponda Fort.